tiagogauziski/cka-study/1-cluster-architecture-installation-configuration.md

 It allows fine grain access permissions to users, groups or service accounts within your cluster.

 `Role` and `ClusterRole` contains rules that represents a set of permissions (e.g. get a list of pods of a namamespace, or get a list all the nodes of a cluster)
+- If you want to define a role within a specific namespace, use `Role`.
+(Cannot be reused on another namespace)
+- If you want to define a role and reuse it for multiple namespaces, or for a cluster-scoped resource, use `ClusterRole`.

 `RoleBinding` and `ClusterRoleBinding` associates permissions defined in a Role/ClusterRole to a list of subjects (users, groups or service accounts).